 Over the course of his scholarly career, Greaves wrote on many other subjects unrelated to the pyramids, from the systems of weights and measures in use during ancient times to the etymologies of Arabic, continuing to publish even after Oliver Cromwell’s Roundheads cast him out of his professorship at Oxford.
 He died in 1652, doubtless regarding his work on the pyramids as but one small part of his intellectual legacy.

-Over the century and a half following Greaves’s visit, quite a number of travelers published their own observations of the Giza Plateau.
-The Frenchman Benoît de Maillet, who served as his country’s consul-general in Egypt from 1692 to 1708, spent more time inside the Pyramid of Khufu than any European to date; he claimed to have entered it more than forty times over those years.
+During the century and a half following Greaves’s visit, quite a number of travelers published their own observations of the Giza Plateau.
+The Frenchman Benoît de Maillet, who served as his country’s consul-general in Egypt from 1692 to 1708, spent more time inside the Pyramid of Khufu than any European to date; he claimed to have entered it more than 40 times over those years.
 By the time he arrived in Cairo, the Pyramid of Khafre had been stripped of its smooth casing everywhere but at the very top, as it remains today.
 It would therefore seem that this final act of desecration was committed by the inhabitants of Cairo at some point during the mid- to late-1600s.

 Maillet and others made diagrams and measurements of their own on the Giza Plateau, in many cases more accurately than John Greaves had managed.
 Yet none of them contrived a way inside the Pyramid of Khafre or Menkaure, nor did they make public any earth-shattering new discoveries inside the Pyramid of Khufu.
 The only man to come remotely close to such a thing was the Englishman Nathaniel Davison.
-In 1765, pursuing an odd echo he had noticed near the central burial chamber, as well as rumors he had gleaned from the Egyptians who hung about the Giza Plateau even then to serve curious European visitors, he found another chamber above the burial chamber, accessible via a breach in the very top of the wall at the end of what Greaves called the second gallery.
+In 1765, pursuing an odd echo he had noticed near the central burial chamber, as well as rumors he had gleaned from the Egyptians who hung about the Giza Plateau even then to serve curious European visitors, he found another chamber above the burial chamber, accessible via a breach in the very top of the wall at the end of the Grand Gallery.
 The hidden chamber’s walls, floor, and ceiling were unfinished, leading Davison to theorize that the space had been hollowed out to relieve some of the pressure that thousands of tons of rock must make on the roof and walls of the burial chamber — a sophisticated bit of structural engineering indeed for an allegedly primitive people.

 Otherwise, the visitors who followed John Greaves produced mostly more speculation.
 For example, the Danish naval officer Frederick Norden arrived at the Giza Plateau in 1737 on a surveying mission at the request of his king, and was inspired by what he saw there to respond directly to Greaves’s chronological arguments.
-He wasn’t convinced that the Pyramid of Khufu could have been built so recently as 1266 BC, in light of its complete lack of the hieroglyphs which covered other, presumably later Egyptian monuments, and in light of the fact that he believed its stones to be unpolished — “which is a certain mark, that, at the time when the pyramids were raised, they had not yet the art of polishing this sort of marble.”
+He wasn’t convinced that the Pyramid of Khufu could have been built so recently as 1266 BC, in light of its complete lack of the hieroglyphs which covered other, presumably later Egyptian monuments, and in light of the fact that he believed its stones to be unpolished — “which is a certain mark, that, at the time when the pyramids were raised, they had not yet the art of polishing this sort of marble [sic].”

 Conjecture of this sort was all that the visitors could manage.
 Despite another 150 years of speculation and documentation of the pyramids’ obvious physical attributes, little more of real import was known about them or the culture that had built them at the end of the 18th century than during John Greaves’s time.
 But at last, an accidental confluence of geopolitical developments was about to usher in the first great era of concentrated discovery across all of Egypt — and not least on the Giza Plateau.